RiadMohamed/FSA/README.md

 Project Retrospection (so far):
 ---------------------------------
+* Always pull before starting to work on something.
 * Build and run after small changes to make sure everything works fine so far.
 * Each Feature should contain a Refactor backlog as last PBI to clean up.
 * Use branches for each feature and merge with master for releases.
 No edits on master.